KuroganeToyama/blog/src/content/blog/2025-12-05-nested-learning.md

 #### 3. So what is nested learning?

-Nested learning is a recurrent neural network (RNN) which 3 layers.
+Nested learning is a recurrent neural network (RNN) with 3 layers.
 Innermost layer behaves like architecture, next layer behaves like optimizer, and outermost layer behaves like in-context learning.

 "Wait, what?
 Didn't we just say the current pipeline sucks?"